-Each month, our congregation and its friends make a 3.5 hour trip to Myra, Kentucky with trucks and our LCR trailer full of tons of food, clothing, household goods and personal care products.
+Each month, our congregation and its friends make a 3.5 hour one-way drive to Myra, Kentucky with trucks and our LCR trailer full of tons of food, clothing, household goods and personal care products.

-Our team collaborates with local, regional and national partner organizations, including Greater Good Music, Master Provisions, Northern Kentucky Kids Against Hunger, local restaurants, and with grant support from LCR's Outreach budget, ELCA Domestic Hunger, and Thrivent Financial.
+Our team collaborates with local, regional and national partner organizations, including Greater Good Music, Master Provisions, Northern Kentucky Hunger Relief, local restaurants, and with grant support from LCR's Outreach budget, ELCA Domestic Hunger, and Thrivent Financial.

 In addition to our monthly trips to Myra, we also lead: